-"Types of Disputes - Page 5 of 11 Any Person who considers that a registered domain name conflicts with his/her legitimate rights or interests may file a Complaint to the .IN Registry on the following premises: - (a) the Registrant's domain name is identical and/or confusingly similar to a name, trademark or service mark in which the Complainant has rights; and - (b) the Registrant has no rights or legitimate interests in respect of the domain name; and - (c) the Registrant's domain name has been registered or is being used in bad faith or for illegal/unlawful purpose."
-According to paragraph 4 of the INDRP, there are 3 essential elements of a domain name dispute which are being discussed hereunder in light of the facts and circumstances of this case.
+"Types of Disputes - Any Person who considers that a registered domain name conflicts with his/her legitimate rights or interests may file a Complaint to the .IN Registry on the following premises: - (a) the Registrant's domain name is identical and/or confusingly similar to a Name, Trademark or Service Mark, etc. in which the Complainant has rights; and - (b) the Registrant has no rights or legitimate interests in respect of the domain name; and (c) the Registrant's domain name has been registered or is being used in bad faith or for illegal/unlawful purpose."
+Discussion and Findings According to paragraph 4 of the INDRP, there are 3 essential elements of a domain name dispute which are being discussed hereunder in light of the facts and circumstances of this case.
 The Registrant's domain name is identical and/or confusingly similar to a name, trademark or service mark in which the Complainant has rights.
-It has been proved by the Complainant that they have intellectual property, particularly trademark rights and other rights in the mark 'THAR' by submitting substantial documents.
-The disputed domain name contains the Complainant's registered trademark 'THAR' and brand name 'THAR ROXX' in its entirety.
-Apart from trademark registrations, the Complainant has submitted the domain name[s] owned by it containing the mark 'THAR'.
-The Complainant's official website under the 'THAR' mark is <www.mahindrathar.com>.
+It has been proved by the Complainant that they have intellectual property, particularly trademark rights, and other rights in the mark "WHATSAPP" by submitting substantial documents.
+The disputed domain name contains the Complainant's registered trademark 'WHATSAPP' in its entirety.
+Apart from trademark registrations, the Complainant has submitted a list of domain names owned by it containing the mark 'WHATSAPP''.
+The Complainant's primary website under the 'WHATSAPP' 'mark <www.whatsapp.com> has been registered since 2008.
 It has been previously decided under the INDRP that incorporating a trademark in its entirety is sufficient to establish the identical and confusingly similar nature of the disputed domain name.
-According to paragraph 3 of the INDRP, it is the responsibility of the Respondent to find out before registration that the domain name he is going to register does not violate the rights of any proprietor/brand owner.
+Moreover, the addition of the letters "gb" or the term "download" to the disputed domain name does not absolve it from the confusing similarity and affiliation to the Complainant's trademark 'WHATSAPP'.
+[Relevant Decisions: WhatsApp LLC v.
+Registration Private, Domains By Proxy, LLC/Muhammad Asif, WIPO Case No. D2022-3170 [<gbwhatsappdownload.com>]; WhatsApp LLC v.
+Ada Pascal, INDRP/1631].
+According to paragraph 3 of the INDRP it is the responsibility of the Respondent to find out before registration that the domain name he is going to register does not violate the rights of any proprietor/brand owner.
 Paragraph 3 of the INDRP is reproduced below: